Hey guys! Look at me! I have a flag!

 Let's make one thing crystal clear: Putting a flag in your social media bio or making your Instagram photo blue and yellow accomplishes absolutely nothing.
 Zero.
 Zilch.
 Nada.
-It reminds me of that episode of The Simpsons meme where Ralph Wiggum is standing there with his finger in his nose saying “I’m helping.”
+It reminds me of that The Simpsons meme where Ralph Wiggum is standing there with his finger in his nose saying “I’m helping.”
 Sure you are buddy, good for you.
 I had a bartender tell me “I’ve been wearing blue and yellow ribbons in my hair to show support.”
 Yup that will do it; call the Kremlin and tell them the game is up.
 Barbara has a ribbon in her hair.

 If there is one thing that irritates me to no end, it’s people who are “passionate” about something, while doing absolutely nothing at all to better the cause they claim to care about.
 Very similar to those that live in White neighborhoods and scream “Black Lives Matter” at every opportunity, but yet would call the police if they actually saw a Black person walking down their street.
 Or how every corporation uses a rainbow every June while simultaneously doing nothing for the LBGTQ community, essentially using it as a cheap sales tactic.
 If I was Black or gay, I would probably be rather indignant at these types of people.
 But of course, I’m a straight White male, so what do I know?